 Teijin Aramid is a member of a variety of professional organizations.
 Through them, we share knowledge and experience in order to make a greater contribution to science, sustainability awareness, and business growth.

-- The Responsible Care program: We are a member of the Netherlands Chemical Industry Association (the VNCI), and we subscribe to the Responsible Care program.
-This program is the voluntary initiative of the international chemical industry, which encourages collaboration through national associations, such as the VNCI, to improve performance in the areas of health, safety and the environment.
+We are a member of the “Vereniging van de Nederlandse Chemische Industrie” (VNCI, the Dutch Chemistry Society) and we subscribe to their Responsible Care Program.
+This voluntary program is an initiative of the international chemical industry to enhance collaboration through national associations (such as the VNCI) to improve performance in the areas of health, safety, and the environment.

 Teijin Aramid is also affiliated with CIRFS, the European Man-Made Fibers Association.
 This organization represents European companies that produce man-made, non-biodegradable fibers.
 Our membership keeps us informed about legislation in this sector, and allows us to exert influence on it.